-As of March 31, 2024 the Authority held title to 3 single family properties which were financed by Commonwealth Bonds Mortgage Loans and had been foreclosed upon, but not yet sold.
-The aggregate principal balance of the mortgage loans that financed such properties was less than \$1 million, as of their dates of foreclosure.
+As of December 31, 2024, the Authority held title to 4 single family properties which were financed by Commonwealth Bonds Mortgage Loans and had been foreclosed upon, but not yet sold.
+The aggregate principal balance of the Commonwealth Bonds Mortgage Loans that financed such properties was less than \$1 million, as of their dates of foreclosure.